Purchase Links

 2. Place your hand approximately 10 cm in front of the sensor.

-3. Rotate the onboard potentiometer slowly.
+3. Slowly rotate the onboard potentiometer.

-4. Observe the indicator LED.
+4. Watch the indicator LED.

 Correct Adjustment